grdl/grafana-dashboards-builder/README.md

 ### Sources in nested directories

 Grafana supports only one level of depth for [folders](https://grafana.com/docs/grafana/latest/reference/dashboard_folders/).
 So even when dashboard sources are nested in multiple subdirectories the output dashboards will have only one parent directory (the most shallow one).
 Source dashboards that don't have any parent directory will be placed in the default `General` folder.

-Given a following input directory tree:
+For example, given a following input directory tree:

     dashboards_in/
         main.dashboard.py